tekknolagi/tekknolagi.github.com/_posts/2025-07-25-linear-scan.md

 heavily.
 I needed to follow the chain of references!

 I didn't realize that there were more than one or two papers on linear scan.
-So this post will serve as a bit of a survey or a history of linear scan---as best as I can figure it out, anyway.
+So this post will also incidentally serve as a bit of a survey or a history of linear scan---as best as I can figure it out, anyway.
 If you were in or near the room where it happened, please feel free to reach out and correct some parts.

-## Register allocation

-The fundamental problem in register allocation is to take an IR that uses a virtual registers (as many as you like) and rewrite it to use a finite amount of physical registers and stack space.

-People use register allocators like they use garbage collectors: it's an abstraction that can manage your resources for you, maybe with some cost.
-When writing the back-end of a compiler, it's probably much easier to have a separate register-allocator-in-a-box than manually managing variable lifetimes while also considering all of your different target architectures.

-There are a couple different approaches to register allocation, but in this post we'll focus on *linear scan of SSA*.
+## Some example code

 Throughout this post, we'll use an example SSA code snippet from Wimmer2010, adapted from phi-SSA to block-argument-SSA.
 Wimmer2010's code snippet is between the arrows and we add some filler (as alluded to in the paper):

 ```
 label B1(R10, R11):
-jmp B2(1, R11)
+jmp B2($1, R11)
  # vvvvvvvvvv #
 label B2(R12, R13)
-cmp R13, 1
+cmp R13, $1
 branch lessThan B4()

 label B3()
 mul R12, R13 -> R14
-sub R13, 1 -> R15
+sub R13, $1 -> R15
 jump B2(R14, R15)

 label B4()